 The ASP and HLS hire intellectually curious faculty who come from diverse social backgrounds and adopt a wide range of conceptual orientations to understand Africa and the world.
 We promote the discussion of diverse perspectives, including worldviews from abroad and the range of perspectives in American academy and politics, in our curriculum and our National Resource Center programming.
 HLS and the ASP embrace academic freedom in all our activities, and we seek multiple viewpoints on world affairs because we are aware of the limitations of settled thinking.

 The ASP’s faculty-student working groups reflect our commitment to diverse perspectives.
-The academic programing associated with our five working groups (Muslim Africa, Displaced Africans, Global Visual Cultures/New Media in Africa, IU Congo Working Group, and O’Meara Southern Africa Working Group) engage contemporary issues with scholars from Africa and elsewhere at the IU Global Gateways.
+The academic programming associated with our five working groups (Muslim Africa, Displaced Africans, Global Visual Cultures/New Media in Africa, IU Congo Working Group, and O’Meara Southern Africa Working Group) engage contemporary issues with scholars from Africa and elsewhere at the IU Global Gateways.
 The ASP’s interdisciplinary graduate seminars and special topics lectures bring visiting scholars from various backgrounds to IU to present and debate their perspectives on vital issues.
 We expand our reach through interactive virtual programs, inviting experts and students to participate from countries across the world.

 We recognize that international travel is a powerful way to expose individuals to diverse perspectives.
 ASP thus works with IU entities to make international travel accessible to IU students as well as our MSI and CC partners (through unique training programs in Senegal for example).
 We recognize the historical and contemporary inequities of access to study abroad programs among populations of students and are working to address these.
 We value efforts of IU’s OVPDEMA, for example, to provide scholarships to underrepresented students to participate in study abroad in Africa.
 We are working with the IU Global Gateway for Teachers to open study-abroad opportunities to students at our MCI/CC partner institutions with Education tracks.
 International acquisition trips allow the ASP librarian to collect materials published in Africa that often are not in U.S. repositories, which addresses issues of access to – and legitimization of- African scholarship on the continent.